digitalmediabremen/fungi_soundscape/README.md

 * The general idea is to create an algorithm that receives recent mushroom observations and turns it into music by analyzing mushroom patterns using simple computer vision.

-* Try to derive an algoritmin from the mushroom growth pattern.
+* Try to derive an algoritmin from the mushroom shape or growth pattern.
+Image to sound

 ### TODO
 * pull images from mushroom database - ok